beneboy/deb-constrictor/README.md

 ### deb_constrictor  ##

-Provide a dictionary of metadata to configure build options such as file exclusion, pre/post build actions or variables.
+Provides a dictionary of metadata to configure build options such as file exclusion, pre/post build actions or variables.
 Valid keys are:
-* ignore_paths (list of strings, optional)
+* ignore_paths (array of strings, optional)
-* environment_variables (list of two-element lists, optional)
+* environment_variables (array of two-element arrays, optional)
-* variables (list of two-element lists, optional)
+* variables (array of two-element arrays, optional)
+* commands (dictionary of arrays, optional)

 #### ignore_paths ###